A Learning Structure that delivers Outstanding Results

 All lessons begin with a ‘Recap to Retain’ which tests students’ prior knowledge of topics which have been taught across their key stage.
 The teacher then explains what students will be learning in the lesson and the concepts behind the topic.

 During the guided practice part of the lesson, the teacher and students will work together, exploring the topic in more detail.
 Students will take part in questioning and will have tasks modelled to them in preparation for their independent work.

 Students then work independently during the final part of the lesson.
 This vital part of the lesson is where students will apply the knowledge they have gained through the other stages of the lesson, ensuring that they can answer the driving question.

-The recent OFSTED inspection highlighted that, ‘The new whole-school lesson structure helps teachers to check pupils’ learning and progress regularly, and address misconceptions effectively.’
+‘The new whole-school lesson structure helps teachers to check pupils’ learning and progress regularly, and address misconceptions effectively.’